 Peer Review Process

 Peer review policies

-• The review process usually takes not more than 30–40 days when an article is accepted for review.
+- The review process typically takes no longer than 30 days once the manuscript is accepted for review.

-• Authors may expect three possible answers: approval of the submission, approval with minor/major revision, or rejection of the submission.
+- Authors can expect three possible responses: approval of the submission, approval with minor or major revisions, or rejection.

+Peer Review Process